JafarJabbar/JafarJabbar/README.md

 <br/>
 ## Summary

-- 🔭 I’m currently working on a ARIS!💻🖥🖱
+- 🔭 I’m currently working on a TREND!💻🖥🖱
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Keep alive!⛑